abhishu17/practical_test/README.md

 	Melbourne_cloudiness_threshold=50

 4. API Key needs to be updated
+# Note:
-Note: Currently, we are using environment configuration file, therefore, after performing any change the application needs to be restarted to re-read he configuration values.
+1. Currently, we are using environment configuration file, therefore, after performing any change the application needs to be restarted to re-read he configuration values.
+2. We can use java based configuartion to read the properties dynamically and can change the properties on the fly.
+3. The API Key can be secured in vault or secure properties in mule cloudhub.

 # Documentation
-  Documents can be access in project file.
+  Documents can be generated in mule anypoint studio directly. navigate to File/Export Studio Documentation